-But the best part of Mount Nebo is its incredible viewpoint of Jordan, Israel and the West Bank.
-From the top of Mount Nebo you have an expansive view of the surrounding area – from Jericho and Jerusalem to the Jordan Valley in the north.
-Jerusalem isn’t very far from here – only 40 km – and on a clear day the Mount of Olives (in Western Jerusalem) is clearly visible.
+But the best part of Mount Nebo is its incredible views of Jordan, Israel and the West Bank.
+From the top of Mount Nebo, you have an expansive view of the surrounding area – from Jericho and Jerusalem to the Jordan Valley in the north.
+Jerusalem isn’t very far from here – only 40 km – and on a clear day, the Mount of Olives (in Western Jerusalem) is clearly visible.

-Standing on Mount Nebo you get a much better picture of the Middle Eastern region and it’s a nice way to see the incredible landscape Jordan has to offer.
+Standing on Mount Nebo you get a much better picture of the Middle Eastern region.
+Plus, it’s a nice way to see the incredible landscape Jordan has to offer.

 Adam Groffman is a well-known travel blogger who travelled with us to Jordan in December after winning last year’s XMAS Competition.
 Here he takes in the view from Mount Nebo and discovers a little more about the area’s history.
 Read more of Adam’s work at www.travelsofadam.com